F-CAM: Full Resolution Class Activation Maps via Guided Parametric Upscaling: Runtime analysis

-\textbf{Complexity.} We report in Tab.\ref{tab:complexity} the time required to build a CAM for all the studied WSOL baselines and other methods.
-While adding a decoder to a standard classifier increases the number of parameters, the inference time is still better than average baselines.
+We report in Tab.\ref{tab:complexity} the time required to build a CAM for all the studied WSOL finetuned baselines and other methods.
+While adding a decoder to a standard classifier increases the number of parameters, the inference time is still better than average finetuned baselines and competitive with other CAM methods.
 Because the inference is achieved through a single forward with fully convolutional operations, our method is expected to be fast.
 Other methods may require a forward and a backward to estimate a CAM.
 Our method is still competitive to ACoL, SPG, and ADL methods.
 We included other methods ScoreCAM~\cite{WangWDYZDMH20scorecam}, SSCAM~\cite{ZhangWKYH18}, and IS-CAM~\cite{naidu2020iscam}.
 Their slow runtime prevented us from considering them as baselines.

 { }

 { }